 - PRO: All Jabber clients and servers have a scheme-free form of address of all people in their data structures.
 Thus one could replace the XMPP protocol at the backbone of Jabber and use PSYC (or whatever else) instead.
 So, if a sufficient number of Jabber installations also provided PSYC protocol, the network would slowly and transparently shift to a possibly more efficient interserver protocol.
 This idea is discussed in 'PSYC as Jabber S2S'.
-But this is only applicable to a structurally similar protocol such as PSYC in federation mode.
-So we did:

 Other Techie Details